theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/azure-storage.md

 Subfolders are supported and can be defined using the following syntax: `[folder]/[subfolder_1]/[subfolder_2]/[..]`

 **Folder path** allows entry of [script expressions](./../advanced-techniques/script-expressions).
-This allows to dynamically set a folder path when executing an extraction. <br>
+This allows to dynamically set a folder path when running an extraction. <br>

 ### Column Encryption (4)